 Dr. Opio's research interests include forest management and policy, silviculture, environmental aspects of harvesting systems, land reclamation, woodlot management, tropical forestry and agroforestry.

 Ken's research addresses how habitat disturbance affects both reproductive and communication behaviour in forest birds.
-Using a combination of ecological, genetic and behavioural techniques, he and his students are interested in the impact of habitat on signal reliability, mating strategies and ultimatly reproductive output of forest generalist birds occupying postdisturbance landscapes.
-Ken received his PhD from Queen's University.
+Using a combination of ecological, genetic and behavioural techniques, he and his students are interested in the impact of habitat on signal reliability, mating strategies and ultimately reproductive output of forest generalist birds occupying anthropenically altered landscapes.

-Phil’s research interests are on how water, sediment and chemicals (such as nutrients and pollutants) move through the landscape.
-In particular, he is interested in how landscapes respond to changes in climate and land management, including the effects of wildfire and other forms of disturbance.
-He has undertaken research on soil nutrients dynamics and soil erosion, and the transport and storage of sediment and associated contaminants in agricultural, forested and mountain environments.
-Much of his research will be based at UNBC’s Quesnel River Research Centre.
+Phil’s research interests are on how water, sediment and chemicals (such as nutrients and pollutants) move through landscapes and watersheds.
+In particular, he is interested in how watersheds respond to changes in climate, and land and river management, including the effects of wildfire, mining and other forms of disturbance.
+He has undertaken research on soil nutrient dynamics and soil erosion, and the transport and storage of sediment and associated contaminants in agricultural, forested and mountain environments.
+Much of his research is based at UNBC’s Quesnel River Research Centre.

 Michael Rutherford has research interests in several areas related to soil science and environmental science: (i) the chemistry, biology and ecotoxicity of contaminated soils, (ii) biogeochemical cycling of carbon and nitrogen, (iii) the utilization of various waste materials for environmental restoration, and (iv) the bioremediation of contaminated environments.
 In the past, Michael has conducted research into natural-occurring radioactivity (e.g radon gas) in soils and industrial wastes.